 Is Gula Melaka healthy?
 It is not an elixir for your body for sure, but a much better option than most of the sweeteners you will find.
 Gula Melaka has a naturally low glycemic index (GI).
 GI is a measure of how food impacts blood sugar.
 Gula Melaka has got GI35 compared to Agave GI42, Honey at GI55 and Sucrose at GI64.
 Besides that, you will find it is richer in micronutrients because it’s less processed than industrial sugars.
 Well, not only Gula Melaka is a healthier option for you, but it is also in use as a medicine.
 In Indian Ayurvedic medicine is used to treat throat and lung infections.

 Gula Melaka Nutrition Facts

 In Asian cuisine, they use it for almost everything.
 For example, in Thailand, they are using it for balancing fish taste or enriching their sweet and sour dishes.
-In fact, you can use it in making all kinds of dessert.
+In fact, you can use it in making all kinds of desserts.
 We got creative and made Tiramisu without eggs and Peanuts-strawberry mousse.
 Delicious as it is, you can simply pour it over the waffles or pancakes as well.

 We also use it in our cocktail and it came out perfect.
 Its rich taste will make your coffee different, then you are used to.
 To help it dissolve quicker you can make the syrup out of it and pure it whatever you want.
 I like it under and over ice-cream.
 Try it with coconut one.